 And that’s what I did this weekend.

 I left my emails unread, my non-urgent texts left unanswered.
-I didn’t schedule social media, didn’t stress about writing more pieces, didn’t drive myself crazy trying to answer as many posts and comments as I could.
+I didn’t schedule social media, didn’t stress about writing more on my blogs, didn’t drive myself crazy trying to answer as many posts and comments as I could.

 I just lived.
 Which is honestly, the most important thing.